stohrendorf/CroftEngine/ARCHITECTURE.md

 ## loader

 Contains everything to read game data files and Glidos texture packs.
+This module only provides the raw game data and does not do any processing necessary to render any entity.
+The conversion from raw data to anything useful to the engine is done within the [`engine`](#engine) module.

 ## ui